On the natural density of integers $n$ for which $\sigma(kn+r_1) >\sigma(kn+r_2)$: Introduction

 \section{Introduction}

 For any positive integer $n$, let $\sigma(n) $ be the sum of all positive divisors of $n$.
-There are many results on this arithmetical function \cite{H08,N00}.
-For example, a well-known result from Erd\"os, Gyry and Papp \cite{E80} says that the claim of inequalities
+There are many interesting results on this arithmetical function.
+In 1936, Erd\"os \cite{E36} proved that the natural density of the set of positive integers $n$ for which $\sigma(n+1) \geq \sigma(n)$ is $\frac{1}{2}$.
+And in 1980, Erd\"os, Gy\"ory and Papp \cite{E80} proved that the chain of inequalities